ryaninvents/dotfiles/README.md

 1. Clone this project to any directory.
 2. Run `./bootstrap.sh`.
 3. In iTerm2, open Preferences
    - General tab » Preferences pane
    - Check the "Load preferences from a custom folder or URL" box
    - Set the location to `~/.prefs/iterm2`
    - Under "Save changes", select "Automatically"
-4. Copy `.gitconfig.personal.tpl` to `.gitconfig.personal` and update to use your 1Password SSH key:
+4. Copy `.gitconfig.tpl` to `.gitconfig` and update to use your 1Password SSH key:
    - Open the relevant key in 1Password
    - Open the disclosure menu (⋮) and choose "Configure Commit Signing..."
    - Copy the snippet under the `# 1Password commit signing` line

 ## Common tasks